PeerZ0/Portfolio-Optimization-App/README.md

 # Portfolio Optimization

-A Python-based portfolio optimization system with a terminal user interface and interactive dashboard visualization.
+A simple Python-based terminal app that runs several optimization algorithms to find the best investment portfolio allocation based on the user's preferences and then visualizes the results in a dashboard.

 ## How to use
 1. Run the main.py file